litestar-org/litestar/docs/benchmarks.md

 - Each application is run using [uvicorn](https://www.uvicorn.org/) with **one worker** and [uvloop](https://uvloop.readthedocs.io/)
 - Test data has been randomly generated and is being imported from a shared module

-### Test modes
-Two different test modes are executed:

-#### Requests per second
-This is a full load tests, in which requests are sent to the server as fast as it can handle them.
-This is done over a period for 60 seconds, after a warmup period of 5 seconds.

-#### Latency under normal load
-Latency is measured across 1000 requests, with a rate limit of 20 requests per second.

 ## Results